nmshd/documentation/_docs_integrate/01-connector-tutorial.md

 {% include rapidoc api_route_regex="^post /api/v2/RelationshipTemplates/Own$" %}

-Remember the `id` of the Relationship Template that you can find in the response.
-You will need it in the next step.
+{% include copy-notice description="Remember the `id` of the Relationship Template that you can find in the response.
+You will need it in the next step." %}

 ## Connector: Create a QRCode for the Relationship Template

 Since we will use the Enmeshed App to send a Relationship Request to the Connector, we further have to create a QR Code one can scan with the App to retrieve the Relationship Template and send a Relationship Request to the Connector.

-Execute the `GET /api/v2/RelationshipTemplates/{id}` route (Accept Header: `image/png`) to create a QRCode.
+For this, execute the `GET /api/v2/RelationshipTemplates/{id}` route (Accept Header: `image/png`) to create a QRCode.
 Use the ID of the Relationship Template from the previous step as the value for `id`.
-Make sure you select `image/png` as the `Accept` header by selecting the corresponding value from the dropdown list in the bottom right of the Rapidoc route section.

-We don't care about the parameters here, so just send an empty JSON in the request body.

 {% include rapidoc api_route_regex="^get /api/v2/RelationshipTemplates/{id}$" %}

 ## App: Send a Relationship Request

+Open the created QR Code and start the Enmeshed App.
+Depending on what you already did with the App, choose one of the following paths:

+-   If this is the first time you use the App:
+    -   click on "Scan code"
+    -   hold the camera in front of the QR code
+-   If you want to use a new profile:
+    -   click on the "+ New profile" button
+    -   click on "Scan code"
+    -   hold the camera in front of the QR code
+-   If you want to use an existing profile:
+    -   select the existing profile
+    -   navigate to "Contacts"
-Open the created QR Code, start the Enmeshed App, select or create a profile, navigate to "Contacts", click on "Add contact" and scan the QR Code.
-This will open a screen similar to the one below, where you can see the information that you have added as content to the Relationship Template.
+    -   click on "Add contact"
+    -   hold the camera in front of the QR code

+All three paths should result in a screen similar to the one below, where you can see the information that you added as content to the Relationship Template.

 !["Add contact" screen]( {{ '/assets/images/add-contact-screen.jpg' | relative_url }} )

-Finally, fill out the required fields and click on "Accept Request" to send the Relationship Request.
-This will create a new Relationship to the Backbone, which has the status `Pending`.
+Finally, fill out the required fields and click on "Add contact" to send the Relationship Request.
+This will create a new Relationship between the App and the Connector.
+This Relationship has the status `Pending` for now.

 ## Connector: Accept the Relationship Request

-In order to move it into the `Active` state, you now need to accept the Relationship Request with the Connector.
+In order to move the Relationship into the `Active` state, you now need to accept the Relationship Request with the Connector.
 In order to do so, first execute the `POST /api/v2/Account/Sync` route, which will fetch all changes that occurred since the last time this endpoint was executed.

 {% include rapidoc api_route_regex="^post /api/v2/Account/Sync$" %}